larsbrinkhoff/lbForth/README.md

 x86 executable using using [assembly language code words] (targets/x86/nucleus.fth).

-There's also an m68k target in the works, and a target assembler for MSP430.
+There's also a Motorola 68000 target, and a target assembler for MSP430.

 ( Continuous integration )